The 7-Step Pennystocking Framework: Key Takeaways

 Watch for these patterns as part of the overall pattern.
 Look for them every day.
 Especially on big percent gainers.

 I saved this for last because it might just be the most important concept for any penny stock trader.
 The 7-step pennystocking framework is an example of a bubble.
 Even if it’s for a single stock, the psychology matches that of a bubble.

 (As an Amazon Associate, we earn from qualifying purchases.)

 The stock in the chart above doesn’t matter.
-I could’ve chosen any one of dozens of stocks that followed the 7-step framework (or variations) in the past six months.
+I could’ve chosen any one of dozens of stocks that followed the 7-step framework (or variations) in the past two years.
 The point is to understand the psychology behind the different stages in a bubble.